Close mobile menu

 – creating a conflict-free timetable.

-After Completing Required Advising
+After Completing Pre-Enrolment Advising

 You can enrol in courses when all of the following conditions are satisfied:

-– you have completed Required Advising, and
+– you have reviewed the Pre-Enrolment Advising website, and

 – you are in good academic standing, and